 Al Jackson was not alone among Mets pitchers in defeat.
 The 1962 Mets lost their first nine games, but Jackson would do what he could to turn things around, no matter how much like spitting into the ocean those efforts amounted to.
 He notched the club’s first shutout, in the opener of a doubleheader against Philadelphia on April 29, thereby forging the Mets’ first-ever winning streak (it pushed them to 3-12).
 His second shutout, over fellow NL newcomers the Houston Colt .45s, represented the Mets’ first-ever one-hitter, the only Colt safety coming off the bat of Joey Amalfitano in the first (he came within five outs of a no-no at Pittsburgh's Forbes Field on July 21, 1965, seeing it broken up by Willie Stargell in the eighth and settling for a two-hit, 1-0 win).
 On those 40-120 freshman Mets, Al Jackson threw a team-leading four shutouts—their only four shutouts in ’62.
 All of them, strangely enough, were pitched in the first games of doubleheaders.
 It was enough to earn him recognition on the Topps 1962 All-Rookie team.

 Nevertheless, the most famous game those ’62 Mets played, also a twin bill opener, may tell Al Jackson’s story of being a bit of a bystander to history.
 It was Sunday, June 17, 1962, Father’s Day against the Cubs at the Polo Grounds.
-Jackson started and fell behind 4-0 immediately in a top of the first, capped by Lou Brock's two-run homer into the distant center-field bleachers and set up when first baseman Marv Throneberry didn’t execute a rundown.
+Jackson started and fell behind, 4-0, immediately in a top of the first that was capped by Lou Brock's two-run homer into the distant center-field bleachers and set up when first baseman Marv Throneberry didn’t execute a rundown.
 His teammates, in a rare display of timely support for one of its pitchers, came to his rescue...in their unique way.

 With one run in and two runners on, Throneberry hit what everybody at the Polo Grounds assumed was a triple.
 Except “Marvelous Marv” neglected to touch various combinations of first and second bases.
 Though the two runners scored, Throneberry was ruled out on appeal.
 Jimmy Breslin in Can't Anybody Here Play This Game? chiseled what happened next into Mets mythology, reporting that after Charlie Neal homered, Stengel bolted from the dugout to point to each base to make sure every bag was touched.

-With outings like those too often the norm and a final record that reflected that reality at 8-20 (not even the most losses among Mets starters; Roger Craig suffered 24 L’s), it is little wonder Jackson uttered and Breslin inimitably scribbled the southpaw's assessment of the 1962 Mets after a particularly frustrating defeat: “Everybody here crazy.”
+With outings like those too often the norm—a norm that included a 3-1 complete-game loss to the Phillies on August 14 in which the lefty went 15 innings, still the longest a Met starter has gone in service to a decision, to absorb his 15th defeat—and a final record that reflected that reality at 8-20 (not even the most losses among Mets starters; Roger Craig suffered 24 L’s), it is little wonder Jackson uttered and Breslin inimitably scribbled the southpaw's assessment of the 1962 Mets after a particularly frustrating defeat: “Everybody here crazy.”4